The Rockford Files: Theme tune

-Answering machine introductions
+Answering-machine introductions

 Each episode began with the image of Rockford's answering machine, and the opening title sequence was accompanied by a message on a Dictaphone remote Ansafone 660.
-As the camera focuses on the telephone, whose number is 555-2368, it rings twice and then Rockford's recorded voice is heard providing the following greeting:
+As the camera focuses on the telephone, whose number is 555-2368, it rings twice, and then Rockford's recorded voice is heard providing the following greeting:

 The messages were usually unrelated to the current episode, but were often related to previous events in earlier episodes.
 They were a humorous device that invited the viewer to return to the quirky, down-on-his-luck world of Jim Rockford.
-The messages usually had to do with creditors, deadbeat clients, or were just oddball vignettes.
+The messages usually had to do with creditors or deadbeat clients, or were just oddball vignettes.
 Though a distinctive and clever entry device, the messages became difficult for the writers to create.
-Suggestions from staffers and crew were welcome and often used.
+Suggestions from staff and crew were welcome and often used.

 In total, 122 different messages were created through the run of the original six seasons.
-The eight CBS TV movies (also referred to as season 8) feature a unique message.
-However episodes syndicated as James Rockford, Private Investigator use the same message; it was taken from episode 5-07, "A Three-Day Affair with a Thirty-Day Escrow".
+The eight CBS TV movies (also referred to as season eight) feature a unique message, but episodes syndicated as James Rockford, Private Investigator use the same message; it was taken from the season-five episode "A Three-Day Affair with a Thirty-Day Escrow".

-Each message is a standalone gag that often provides a small amount of biographical detail about Rockford, the people he knows and the activities that occur in his life as a private investigator.
-Only extremely rarely (such as in episode No. 2-09, "Chicken Little is a Little Chicken", during which Rockford house- and cat-sits for an absent Beth) is the content of the answering machine message in any way connected to the plot or situations of the episode itself.
+Each message is a standalone gag that often provides a small amount of biographical detail about Rockford, the people he knows, and the activities that occur in his life as a private investigator.
+Only extremely rarely (such as in season two, episode 9, "Chicken Little is a Little Chicken", during which Rockford house- and cat-sits for an absent Beth) is the content of the answering machine message in any way connected to the plot or situations of the episode itself.

-In "Guilt" although not connected to the plot it does get referenced during the opening scene.
-The recorded message is Angel giving a racing tip and when Jim gets back to the trailer he plays back another message from Angel asking why Jim ignored the tip.